 Walk through Tiananmen Square and into the magnificent Forbidden City.
+Next, soak up the harmonious ambience of the Temple of Heaven.

-Sightseeing here will involve approximately 3-4 hours on foot.
-Later, enjoy a leisurely stroll through the warren-like hutongs where you will meet a local family, before enjoying a traditional Peking duck dinner this evening.
+Sightseeing here will involve approximately 3-4 hours on foot. before enjoying a traditional Peking duck dinner this evening.